 Family: Son of Mark and Mary Gertrude Heenan.
 Husband of Lorna Stephanie Heenan, of Barrowfield, Burton Bradstock, Bridport, Dorset.

-His full story can be found here
+His full story can be found on the Heenan Footsteps website here

 Born: Shankhill, Co.
 Antrim